 Each fall, Compute Canada invites researchers to apply to its annual Resource Allocation Competitions (RAC) and request storage and compute resources.
 Applications submitted to these competitions are evaluated for both technical feasibility and scientific excellence.
 These competitions are open to all researchers based at Canadian academic institutions who are eligible to apply for funding to the federal granting agencies.

-Questions about Compute Canada’s Resource Allocation Competitions are welcome at any time by emailing firstname.lastname@example.org.
-For general inquiries about the process, please refer to the 2018 Competition page on the Compute Canada website or visit Compute Canada's RAC - Frequently Asked Questions page.
+Questions about Compute Canada’s Resource Allocation Competitions are welcome at any time by emailing email@example.com.
+For complete details on the competitions, please refer to the 2018 Competition page on the Compute Canada website or visit Compute Canada's RAC - Frequently Asked Questions page.

 2018 Competition Information